naninovel/docs/docs/en/guide/localization.md

 Then select the path to the locale folder where the generated localization resources should be stored.
 Make sure you've selected an actual locale folder (e.g., `Resources/Naninovel/Localization/ja-JP`).
 A label under the field will indicate when a valid output locale folder is selected and display the target locale name.

 ::: tip
-You can generate resources for all locales in the project at once by selecting the *localization resources root* directory instead of a specific locale folder; the tool will iterate the sub-folders and generate resources for each.
+You can generate resources for all locales in the project at once by selecting the *localization resources root* directory instead of a specific locale folder; the tool will iterate the subfolders and generate resources for each.

 ![](https://i.gyazo.com/4f0a6373755f0e122958f1f98de13013.png)
 :::